 Great views and relaxing spaces epitomize the trail locations but there are a few that really stand out as being very unique spaces.
 The most well-known is the round barn at Round Barn Winery with its unique shape and high ceiling on the second floor.
 However there are many other unique spaces: The Livery is in a former horse livery, Journeyman Distillery in the historic Featherbone Factory, Haymarket Taproom in the former Bridgman State Police Post building and more.
 Take a moment during your visits to appreciate the unique quirks and histories of the Makers Trail locations.

 In addition to amazing beer, wine and spirits many locations offer wonderful food.
-The brick ovens at Haymarket Taproom make their pizzas a must, as are the fresh and local ingredient superbly prepared at Tabor Hill Winery & Restaurant, the eclectic menu at Silver Harbor Brewing Company is always a delight, the BBQ at Greenbush Brewing is amazing, great complex flavors at the Staymaker at Journeyman Distillery, and great pub food at Round Barn Brewery & Public House.
+The brick ovens at Haymarket Taproom make their pizzas a must, as are the fresh and local ingredient superbly prepared at Tabor Hill Winery & Restaurant, the eclectic menu at Silver Harbor Brewing Company is always a delight, great complex flavors at the Staymaker at Journeyman Distillery, and great pub food at Round Barn Brewery & Public House.
 Moreover, Grande Mere Inn specialize in delicious meals.

 There are still a variety of locations I need to visit, and I cannot wait to see all they have to offer.
 For more information on the Makers Trail visit MakersTrail.org.